EmmaRamirez/emmaramirez.me/src/articles/2024/frontend-retreat.md

 ---
-title: "Notes from a Frontend Retreat"
+title: 'Notes from a Frontend Retreat'
 date: 2024-09-05
 tags: [frontend, process]
-description: "Three days without Wi-Fi forced me to diagram every component by hand.
-It was surprisingly clarifying."
+description: 'Three days without Wi-Fi forced me to diagram every component by hand.
+It was surprisingly clarifying.'
 ---

 Three days without Wi-Fi forced me to diagram every component by hand.
 It was surprisingly clarifying.